-Chronic gastritis causes inflammation of the stomach mucosa (in some cases it affects deeper layers too).
-It is a widespread disease accounting for about 35 per cent of all digestive system disorders and 80-85 per cent of all stomach abnormalities.
+Chronic gastritis causes inflammation of the stomach mucosa.
+Besides, in some cases, it affects deeper layers too.
+It is also a widespread disease, accounting for about thirty-five per cent of all digestive system disorders and eighty to eighty-five per cent of all stomach abnormalities.

-Chronic gastritis is sometimes a further development of acute gastritis.
-However, it usually develops under the influence of various exogenous factors (long-lasting or repeated periods of improper nutrition, spicy and rough food, extremely hot food, insufficient mastication, junk food, immoderate drinking, especially strong drinks, – alcoholic gastritis).
+It is sometimes a further development of acute gastritis.
+However, it usually develops under the influence of various exogenous factors.
+They include:

-Chronic gastritis may be caused by low-quality food (protein, iron and vitamin deficiency), continuous and uncontrolled treatment by stomach-irritating medicines (Salicylas, Butadiene, Prednisolone, some antibiotics, Sulfanilamide), industrial hazardous substances (plumbous compounds, powdered coal, metal dust, etc.), diseases causing tissue hypoxia (chronic circulation insufficiency, pneumosclerosis, anaemia), endogenic intoxications in case of gout or kidney disorder (during which the stomach mucosa discharges urea, uric acid, indole, skatole, etc.), toxins during infectious diseases or when having a local chronic nidus (the so-called eliminative chronic gastritis), hereditary predisposition, etc.
+Indeed, low-quality food (protein, iron and vitamin deficiency) may cause chronic gastritis.
+Also, continuous and uncontrolled treatment by stomach-irritating medicines (Salicylas, Butadiene, Prednisolone, some antibiotics and Sulfanilamide) may cause damage.
+Besides, industrial hazardous substances (plumbous compounds, powdered coal, metal dust, etc.) lead to gastritis—moreover, diseases causing tissue hypoxia (chronic circulation insufficiency, pneumo-sclerosis, anaemia) damage the mucosa.
+Endogenic intoxications are negative factors in gout or kidney disorder (the stomach mucosa discharges urea, uric acid, indole, skatole, etc.).
+Toxins during infectious diseases or having a local chronic nidus (the so-called eliminative chronic gastritis), hereditary predisposition, etc., may cause this disease.

 To summarise, chronic conditions like cholecystitis, appendicitis, colitis and other digestive system disorders comprise seventy-five % of all cases.